svaarala/duktape-wiki/Performance.md

 ## Using "undefined"

-The `undefined` value is interesting in Ecmascript because it's not actually a literal but a global variable.
+The `undefined` value is interesting in ECMAScript because it's not actually a literal but a global variable.
 As such, if you refer to it just as `undefined`, Duktape will currently read it using a slow path variable read.
 For example: